Archie Andrews

 Archibald "Archie" Andrews, created in 1941 by publisher John L. Goldwater and artist Bob Montana in collaboration with writer Vic Bloom, is the main character in the Archie Comics franchise, including the long-running Archie Andrews radio series, a syndicated comic strip, The Archie Show, Archie's Weird Mysteries, and Riverdale.
-He is the rhythm guitarist and one of the three singers of the fictional band The Archies.
-He is portrayed by KJ Apa on Riverdale.

-For his physical appearance, he mainly has red hair, freckles on his cheeks, and light-colored skin.
+With the creation of Archie Andrews, publisher John Goldwater hoped to appeal to fans of the Andy Hardy films starring Mickey Rooney.
+Archie Andrews is the rhythm guitarist and one of the three singers of the fictional band The Archies.
+He is portrayed by KJ Apa on Riverdale and Agastya Nanda in The Archies.
+For his physical appearance, he has red hair, freckles on his cheeks, and light-colored skin.
 In Archie's Weird Mysteries, he appears to be of Scottish-American descent, as shown in the episode "The Day the Earth Moved", when his father wanted to keep with their family tradition and wear a kilt while ringing the bell of Riverdale.

-Fictional character biography
+In character, Archie is a klutzy, gormless nebbish pursued by his high school's two hottest girls.

+Character

+Creation

-Archie Andrews debuted in Pep Comics 22 (cover-dated Dec.
+Archie Andrews debuted in Pep Comics #22 (cover-dated Dec.
 1941).
+The Little Archie series, published from 1956 through the mid-1990s, chronicles the adventures of pre-teen Archie and his friends while in elementary school.

+Concept

+Archie is a typical small-town teenager, who lives in Riverdale, where he attends Riverdale High School.
+He is extremely clumsy and can make some dumb mistakes, but always has the best of intentions.
+He forms a crush on rich girl Veronica Lodge, but also loves his next-door neighbour, Betty Cooper, forming the love triangle driving many of the comic's plot lines.
+Archie is one of the three vocalists and the rhythm guitarist of his band, The Archies, along with Betty and Veronica, his best friend Jughead Jones, as well as his nemesis Reggie Mantle, who battles Archie for Betty and Veronica's affections.
+Archie often comes into conflict with Veronica's rich father, Hiram Lodge, and Riverdale High's principal, Waldo Weatherbee.

+Biography

 He is the only child of Mary and Fred Andrews.
 His father works as a mid-level business executive.
 His mother, initially a homemaker, takes a job at a real estate agency in later years.
-His earlier life is revealed in the "Little Archie" stories when he had a dog named Spotty.
-Archie lives in Riverdale, where he attends Riverdale High School.

-Archie is a typical small-town teenager.
-His main crush is Veronica Lodge, but he is also fond of Betty Cooper, forming the love triangle driving many of the comic's plot lines.
-He has the best intentions, but often comes into conflict with Veronica's rich father, Hiram Lodge, and Riverdale High's principal, Waldo Weatherbee.
-As one of the three vocalists and the rhythm guitarist of The Archies, Archie performs with Betty and Veronica, as well as his friend Reggie Mantle, who battles him for Veronica's heart, and his best friend Jughead Jones.

 Mary and Fred Andrews are of Scottish descent.
 Archie's paternal grandfather, Andy Andrews, immigrated to the United States from Scotland and befriended Moose Mason's Russian ancestor, who had emigrated at the same time.
 Archie has been depicted wearing the traditional kilt of his ancestors and playing bagpipes (but not very well).

-The Little Archie series, published from 1956 through the mid-1990s, chronicles the adventures of pre-teen Archie and his friends while in elementary school.

-The 2010 revival of the Life with Archie series chronicles two alternate, parallel story lines, with Archie marrying Veronica in one and Betty the other.

-He has orange hair, a face with a set of three freckles on each cheek, and light skin.
+His childhood is featured in the "Little Archie" stories, where he had a dog named Spotty.